minhdang26403/concurrent-web-proxy/README.md

 In addition, accesses to cache must be thread-safe.
 To solve this problem, I implemented a readers-writers lock that favors readers.
 Specifically, multiple threads are able to read from the cache simultaneously.
 However, only one thread can write to the cache at a time.
 If there is any thread reading the cache, the thread that wants to update the cache must wait until no thread reads the cache.

+There are two ways that I came up with to design a cache: array and queue based on a linked list.
+I chose to use a doubly-linked list to implement the cache since we don't know the number of cache blocks beforehand.
+Using an array, we have to specify the number of cache blocks when initializing it, while using a linked list allows the cache grows dynamically.
+Also, for each cache block, we should be careful to use pointers to point to buffer holding web objects instead of initializing a fixed-size buffer.
+Thus, we can save memory.
+Lastly, using a queue implemented by linked-list, we don't have to use a global variable to keep track of time.
+If we use a global time variable, we have to use a mutex (semaphore) to lock other threads every time we update that variable, which will incur a nontrivial cost to our program.

 ## Usage

 The web proxy must be run on operating systems of Unix family.